Mngo-123/Fjab/README.md

 # Fjab
-When I complete it in some form I can upload it here but right now there isn't any animatronics on cams who jumpscare.
+Right now I won't upload Fun job at Billy's but it could be here soon in 2 years.

+March 2026
+No animatronics that move around
+Only 2 cams
+5 nights not fully implemented